MakeITBologna/Pentaho-PDI-Alfresco-Extensions/README.md

 ### Output
 * Upload Status (ok/ko)
 * Alfresco Noderef (ObjectID)
-* ErrorLog (if any)

-### Errors

-Errors are in output and the transformations never get aborted by an error.
+* ErrorLog (if any). *Please note*: errors are in output and the transformations never get aborted by an error.